allegheny-college-cmpsc-100-fall-2022/course-materials/CODE_OF_CONDUCT.md

 * Recognize that their feedback won't give you the "answer"; like instruction in this course, they're excellent resources to help you _reason_
 * Consider interaction with TLs should attain the same level as interaction with the instructor

 In the event that a conflict arises with a TL, please message the course instructor.
-Know that any issues that TLs have with students _are reported to me_, and if we need to discuss your engagement with them, the instructor agrees to arbitrate the issue with fairness to all involved.
+Know that any issues that TLs have with citizens _are reported to me_, and if we need to discuss your engagement with them, the instructor agrees to arbitrate the issue with fairness to all involved.

 ### The "Repair Rule" (i.e. Assignment Revision)

-This rule only applies to assignments classified as ["Missing" assignments](#Missing-assignments).
+This rule only applies to assignments classified as "Incomplete" assignments and _not "Ignored" assignments.

-* _Once_ during the Module, a student may open an Issue on a repository to which they'd like to submit missing work to regain credit for an assignment
+* _Once_ during the semester, a citizen may open an Issue on a repository to which they'd like to submit missing work to regain credit for an assignment
-  * This issue should indicate a student's interest in reclaiming credit for this assignment using the "Repair Rule"
+  * This issue should indicate a citizen's interest in reclaiming credit for this assignment using the "Repair Rule"
 * This "Repair" issue must fill out the resulting form completely to request the ability to submit revisions
-* Students submitting a revision must remedy deficiencies listed in the most recent "Checkpoint" issue
+* citizens submitting a revision must remedy deficiencies listed in the most recent "Checkpoint" issue
   * Credit will be awarded as "complete" or "incomplete" according to the guidelines outlined in the [Grading](#Grading) section above
-* A student submitting a revision is allowed five (5) days to submit updated work
+* A citizen submitting a revision is allowed five (5) days to submit updated work
-  * There is no limit on the number of `commit`s allowed during this time (i.e. students may `commit` as many times as they like)
+  * There is no limit on the number of `commit`s allowed during this time (i.e. citizens may `commit` as many times as they like)